pedrito73/AdventCode2022/README.md

 day 2 - Rock Paper Scissor - RPS - where is lizard, spock ??
 day 3 - Rucksack - RuckSack //TODO
 day 4 - Clean up camp - CampCleanup - ranges and subranges

+SO FAR ALL JAVA, WILL BE GOING TO C SOON